0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 If you plan on using your reader node for development then you will need to [set up reverse proxy using example in ZK node guide](run-a-zk-node.md).

-You should now have a reader node, running on a secured VPS.
+You now have a reader node, running on a secured VPS.
 On the next page you can learn how to upgrade this to baker node.
 A baker node is a required step for all [paid node services](node-payment-rewards-and-risks.md).